 - If you have a particularly expensive appetizer or two, have them hand passed instead of set out buffet-style.
 Guests tend to only consume 60% of what they would if it was self-serve.

 - Think of ways to serve your food by using small dishes for things like soups, pasta salads, shrimp cocktails…just about anything.
 By changing the expected presentation of normal dishes, you can change the amount served commensurately.
 Think of soup in small espresso mugs with a tiny grilled cheese sandwich beside it.
 A martini glass with two large shrimp with lettuce and cocktail sauce takes the place of a huge platter of shrimp.
 A mini trifle glass holds a dollop of dressing with sticks of vegetables for individual crudités.
 Get creative and lower your wedding catering costs!

 - Skip the cheese platter.
 More delicious cheese gets wasted at weddings than anywhere else.
 Cheese is delicious, but it’s at every party.
 And it’s just one of those foods you should avoid at your reception.
 No one is going to miss the cheese plate.

-You may see a theme with these suggestions on cutting the catering cost – it’s think outside the box!
-Be creative – you aren’t a cookie cutter, why should your wedding be the same as everyone else’s?
+You may see a theme with these suggestions on how to lower your wedding catering costs.
+It’s think outside the box!
+Be creative!
+You aren’t a cookie cutter, why should your wedding be the same as the rest?